singuerinc/overlay/README.md

 ### Grid

-The grid is similar to the ruler but covers the whole screen.
+The grid is similar to the ruler but covers the whole screen and has no background color.
 It is a 10x10 pixels fixed grid but that value can be defined in the settings.

 ![](resources/images/grid.png)